mamay12/mamay12/README.md

 # 💫 About Me:
-I’m junior fullstack developer which working in tentonteam :) AngularJs + .Net 6
+I’m fullstack developer which working in tentonteam :) AngularJs + .Net 7

 ## 🌐 Socials: